 - Uncontrollable.
 The current economic environment includes elements such as consumer confidence, degree of unemployment, new technologies that threaten to displace your own, competitors that suddenly appear on the horizon, government regulations thought up by your favorite legislator, and changing consumer preferences.
 You can’t control these.

 - Controllable.
 The 4 Ps represent elements of your marketing strategy that you can control.
 They depend upon such “givens” as your budget, personnel, creativity, etc., but you can do a lot to influence them.

-As you write the Marketing Program section of your Internet Marketing Plan you’ll need to include a section for each of the 4 Ps that define your current marketing program.
+As you write the program section of your Internet marketing plan, include a section for each of the 4 Ps that define your current marketing program.
 These are the four major ingredients of a traditional marketing mix directed at the customer or target market.

 But are the 4 Ps really applicable to Internet marketing?
 The short answer is yes, with a few modifications.
 The long answer is an attempt to apply them to the typical situations faced by web marketers today.
 Businesses vary so much that I can’t be exhaustive as we examine each, but only suggestive.